 Should Siblings Attend Camp Together?

-Here are some useful factors to analyze:
+Here are some useful factors to analyze about siblings going to camp together:

-Single Sex or Not
+Single-Sex or Not

 Consider whether the individual child would benefit specifically from a blended experience or if a single-sex atmosphere would give the child more freedom to just be themselves free of that particular pressure.
 (More on the benefits of single-sex camps at this link).